Sharing the Harvest and the Roots of Community Supported Agriculture.

-A weekly Harvest Share (or Community Supported Agriculture – CSA) is based on a sturdy relationship between eaters and growers that embraces the risks and rewards of farming. with a Harvest Share, you buy a “share” of the farm’s harvest for that season.
+The Harvest Share program (also known as Community Supported Agriculture – CSA) is based on a sturdy relationship between eaters (that’s you!) and growers (that’s us ;).
+Simply put, you or your household buys a “share” of the farm’s harvest for that season.

-As a Harvest Share member, you make this commitment early on, when we farmers are making plans and buying supplies, and we return the favour throughout the summer and autumn months in the form of farm-grown produce.
+As a Harvest Share member, you’ll generally make this commitment early on, when we farmers are purchasing key inputs such as seeds and compost.
+In turn, you receive fresh farm-grown produce throughout the summer and autumn months as the crops mature.

-This community support allows us as farmers to put 110% of our energy into growing lots of great food knowing that there are household fridges just waiting to be filled.
+This direct support from folks like you allows us as farmers to put 110% of our energy into growing an abundance of quality food for you.

-As Harvest Share members, you trust your farmer to provide to the best of their abilities and your Harvest Share farmer relies on all of their members to be appreciative, understanding, and supportive through thick and thin.
-In a year of drought, you may enjoy an abundance tomato salads with few heads of lettuce to be seen.
+As Harvest Share members, you trust your farmers to provide to the best of their abilities.
+At the same time, a Harvest Share farmer relies on their members to be appreciative, understanding, and supportive through thick and thin.
+In a year of drought, for example, there might be fewer heads of lettuce coupled with an abundance of tomato salads.

-By putting money directly into the hands of your local farmer, you are having a voice in your local food system, the future of farmland, and the health of your community.
+By putting money directly into the hands of your local farmer, you are having a voice in your local food system, in the future of farmland, and in the health of yourself and your family.

-Plus, we’ve been told by our members that it tastes pretty good too!
+Plus, we’ve been told it tastes pretty good too.

--You think food tastes better when it’s fresh
+-Do you think food tastes better when it’s fresh?

--You want to feel good about where you shop and what you eat
+-Do you want to feel good about where you shop and what you eat?